higgy999/TF2-csharp/README.md

-# TF2 csharp
+# TF2 in OpenGL
- On and off project to make TF2 in C# and OpenGL so I learn more about the render pipeline.
+ On and off project to make TF2 in OpenGL so I learn more about the render pipeline.